What is NHS-funded Nursing Care?

 NHS-funded Nursing Care (FNC) is funding provided by the NHS to cover the cost of care by a registered nurse in a care home or nursing home.

-This is funded by the NHS in England and Wales and the Health and Social Care (HSC) Trusts in Northern Ireland.
-It is sometimes called registered nursing care contribution (RNCC).
+This is funded by the NHS in England and Wales, and by the Health and Social Care (HSC) Trusts in Northern Ireland.
+It is sometimes called registered nursing care contribution.

 The equivalent support in Scotland comes in the form of free personal care and nursing care payments, which can be claimed by anyone living in a care home who has been assessed as needing those types of care.
 The payments are made by the local authority.